axonops/cassandra-probe-csharp/README.md

 - **Rolling restart challenges** - During maintenance windows, applications may not seamlessly failover
 - **Cluster-wide outage recovery** - After full cluster outages, manual application restarts have been needed

-While the root cause of these behaviors isn't fully clear, we've developed a resilient client implementation that has helped improve recovery in our use cases.
+To address these challenges, we've implemented a production-grade resilient client with automatic recovery capabilities.

 ### Additional Resources
 - **[Our Observations & Workarounds](docs/CSHARP_DRIVER_OBSERVATIONS.md)** - What we've seen and how we handle it